poonam-channe06/Netflix-watchwizard-gpt/README.md

 - Adding GPT feature in our app
 - Added GPT Search feature
 - Adding GPT Movie sugestion feature
+- Understanding the memoization of data in our apps

 # Features